caigoshinobi/pwnvoyage/WRITEUPS/PWN-VOYAGE_L2.md

 ```

-After inserting the required file, we discover that Knight is attempting to break through the Vault door, which is flagged as **CLOSED**.
+After creating the required file, we discover that Knight is attempting to break through the Vault door, which is flagged as **CLOSED**.

 ```